GreatV/imgcorr/README.md

 ## Citation

-If you use our code or the imagecorruptions package, please consider citing:
+If you use our code or the imgcorr package, please consider citing:
 ```
 @article{michaelis2019dragon,
   title={Benchmarking Robustness in Object Detection: